All Products

 • Create: Create a data standard set directory.
 This includes specifying the parent directory, directory name, and directory code.

 • Parent Directory: Select a parent directory.
-If you do not select one, the new directory is created as a root-level directory.
+If you leave this empty, the new directory is created at the root level.

 • Directory Name: Enter a custom name for the directory.
 The name must be globally unique, contain no more than 128 characters, and cannot contain forward slashes (/).